Dyordedgar/Hello-world/README.md

 Hi!

-My name is Edgar and I'm learning how to code.
+My name is Edgar and I'm learning how to code!